openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ------------
   No longer used.

-  **History**: At one point, it was part of a way to do A/B tests, but it has not been used for anything meaningful since the conclusion of the prototype course in the spring of 2012.
+  **History**: This column was added for use with an A/B testing feature, but it has not been used for anything meaningful since the prototype course concluded in the spring of 2012.

 --------
 gender